rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assessment_V1/README_explainer.md

 # LSI‑lite — Profiled Composition Stress Test (Δx, rᵥ, ρᵣ)

 > Diagnostic telemetry for images — not a taste meter.
 This README is the **explainer** for LSI‑lite itself (the metric and workflow), not the case studies.
 > Image Quality Assessment and AI art evaluation.
 LSI-lite is a profiled composition “stress test” that measures Δx (off-center gravity), rᵥ (void ratio), and ρᵣ (rupture/mark energy), combines them into LSI_lite_100 (0–100), and accepts an image only if ≥55 with no RED bands.
 It uses a non-semantic foreground mask for rᵥ, Laplacian energy for ρᵣ, and an edge/foreground centroid for Δx, with profiles to study structural stability/failure across iterations rather than aesthetics.
+Can be used for single image or batch/iterative images under recursive exploration.
+It helps distinguish delta in AI and human default.

 ---

 ## What it does

 **LSI‑lite** measures how an image behaves under compositional structure using three primitives and tells you whether it sits within intended bands for its class.
-It’s built to study **stability and failure as you iterate**, not to crown winners.
-It combines measurements into a **0–100** score and reports whether the image “passes” a profiled **structural exploration** gate.
+It’s built to study **structural stability**, not to crown winners.
+It combines measurements into a **0–100** score and reports whether the image(s) “pass” a profiled **structural exploration** gate.

 - **Δx (off‑center gravity / balance)** — how far the visual center is from the geometric center.
 - **rᵥ (void ratio / breathing space)** — the ratio of empty space to filled space.